hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFramework.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

     WHERE ([Extent1].[Discriminator] IN (N'Dog',N'Feline',N'Cat',N'HoneyBee',N'Person')) AND ([Extent1].[Discriminator] IN (N'Dog',N'Feline',N'Cat',N'HoneyBee'))
 ```

-  * Select With Call To Base Members Over Tph Hierarchy (line 177)
+  * Select With Call To Base Property Over Tph Hierarchy (line 177)
      * T-Sql executed is

 ```SQL